Extract QLD Body Corporate Contribution Notices to Excel

 The main classification choice in a Queensland body corporate contribution notice spreadsheet is fund type.
 Administrative fund contributions and sinking fund contributions should not be treated as one generic body corporate fee, even when the notice gives a single payment total.

 Administrative fund contributions relate to the body corporate's day-to-day operating budget.
 Sinking fund contributions relate to longer-term capital spending and the scheme's sinking fund planning.
 In spreadsheet terms, they need separate values in Fund type, not just separate words in a description column.
 That separation lets a committee treasurer compare the notice to the approved budgets, and lets an investor or accountant review recurring charges without losing the fund split.
+The mirror image of this split sits on the expense side, where strata managers face the same admin-versus-capital judgment when coding supplier invoices to the right scheme and fund across NSW, QLD and VIC — a contribution notice and a supplier invoice for the same scheme should ultimately reconcile to the same fund classifications.

 Insurance should be handled as its own classification when the notice shows it separately.
 Some notices display building insurance as part of the contribution notice, and some schemes calculate insurance differently from ordinary contribution schedule shares.
 If the notice has a separate insurance line, keep it separate.
 Do not force it into administrative fund or sinking fund just to make the table simpler.